 His first half-hour documentary Behind the Stripes: A Ref’s Life, debuted on the NHL Network to critical acclaim and helped pioneer the HBO 24/7 series that soon followed.

 Four years ago, he also founded 383 Pictures – a Toronto-based development and video production firm that specializes in creating shareable branded social content, documentary, and scripted digital video.

 He’s since turned his focus to developing feature films and television series – including the documentary feature film The Cannons, set in Washington DC and scheduled to be released in 2020, the urban drama Keep 6ix, a scripted drama series set in Toronto, and Live the Dream, a docuseries set in Los Angeles, California.

 “It’s an exciting time for me,” Hoffner said, noting his especially high expectations for Keep 6ix.

 “I’ve always wanted to make a television show and I have a few studios interested already.
 It’s gonna be epic and hopefully propel my career onto another level if it goes to where I anticipate.”

-That said, Hoffner is equally excited by his new program coordination position with TFS – an opportunity that was precipitated by a chance run-in with fellow Hart House Film Board alum, Hart Massey, the co-program director for TFS’s Acting program.
+That said, Hoffner is equally excited by his program coordination position with TFS – an opportunity that was precipitated by a chance run-in with fellow Hart House Film Board alum, Hart Massey, the co-program director for TFS’s Acting for Film, TV & the Theatre program.

 “He actually mentioned this position when it opened up, and I thought ‘Hey, that sounds really cool…’ I’ve always thought of myself as a teacher, so that’s something that drew me to it,” Hoffner said.